ucsb-cs148-f21/project-t09-studygroup/README.md

 # Installation
 Prerequisites

 User should have npm, node, and git installed.
 Do this through nvm (Node Version Manager).
+They should also have the firebase-cli installed for development.

+### Set up firebase
+Make sure firebase CLI is installed:

+`curl -sL firebase.tools | bash`

+Start the emulators:

+`firebase emulators:start`
 # Dependencies

 axios is a library that makes sending http requests with js easy.